fastai/fastpages/_posts/2020-09-23-codespaces.md

 ## A demo of nbdev + Codespaces

-This section uses the project [fastai/fastcore](https://github.com/fastai/fastcore), which was built with nbdev, as an example.
+This demo uses the project [fastai/fastcore](https://github.com/fastai/fastcore), which was built with nbdev, as an example.
 First, we can navigate to this repo and launch a Codespace:

 {% include video.html url="https://github.com/machine-learning-apps/demo-videos/raw/master/codespaces-nbdev/1_open.mp4" %}